 Even for people with spotless credit, credit card cash advances represent an expensive means of obtaining cash.
 Interest on credit card cash advances can be 20 percent or higher, but that is still much lower than the interest on a payday loan.

 If the cardholder misses a payment, the credit card company may cut the available credit or cancel the card altogether.
 And while credit card cash advances are not secured loans, if a court issues a judgment against the borrower, a creditor could attach a lien against the borrower’s paycheck, house or car.
-However, there are several cash advance services like LoanNow that has low interest rates than credit cards and get you cash quickly.

 Bank Overdraft Protection